Balflare

-Balflare is a Japanese power metal band formed in 2004.
+Balflare was a Japanese power metal band from Tokyo, formed in 2004.
+The band released four studio albums between 2005 and 2012.
+The band has been inactive since 2016.

 Biography

 Balflare was formed in 2004 by guitarist Syuta Hashimoto and vocalist Hideki Tada.
 Together, they began recording a demo, Sound of Silence.
 During the recording of this demo, drummer Isao Matsuzaki and bassist Takashi Odaira joined the band.
-The demo was largely well received in Japan and their career was launched.

 In 2005 they released their first full-length album Thousands of Winters of Flames through Hidden Maniacs.
-Following the release, a second guitarist was recruited, Leo Yabumoto, in order to reproduce the twin guitar leads live.
-After a couple of gigs in Japan, vocalist Hideki Tada left for private reasons.
+Following the release, guitarist Leo Yabumoto was recruited in order to reproduce the twin guitar leads live.
+After a couple of gigs in Japan, vocalist Hideki Tada left the band.
 Eijin Kawazoe was recruited as the new vocalist.

-They continued playing several successful gigs, and started recording their second full length in August, 2005.
-During this time they recorded the song "Out Break" for the SAMURAI METAL Vol. 1 compilation album.

-In 2006 they released the album Tempest on July 26 through Soundholic.
-Their third album Sleeping Hollow was released on April 23, 2008.
+The band started recording their second full length in August, 2005.
+During this time, they recorded the song "Out Break" for the SAMURAI METAL Vol. 1 compilation album.
+In 2006, they released the album Tempest on July 26 through Soundholic.
+Their third album, Sleeping Hollow, was released on April 23, 2008.
 On September 28, 2012, they released their fourth album, Downpour.
 In 2016, Downpour was re-released in the European market by German label Fastball Music.

-After the release of Downpour, the band lapsed into inactivity, and their current status is unknown.
+After the release of Downpour, the band lapsed into inactivity.